lng205/CS50x2022/readme_en.md

 The course took me three weeks in total.
 Apart from the relaxing time, it's about a hundred hours, which is neither short nor quite long, compared with my steam gaming hours.
 The feeling of study is pretty well.

+Choose [Nand2Tetris](https://github.com/lng205/Nand2Tetris) as my next course.
+With complete and open-sourced material, the course has been dubbed 'CS101'.
+The textbook had just been republished in 2021.
+The course only requires commanding a high-level language for the latter half, which CS50x is sufficient.

 # Snippets&Review